MicrosoftDocs/well-architected/well-architected/operational-excellence/mitigation-strategy.md

 ### Considerations and general recommendations

 Test deployments thoroughly when you deploy to lower development environments.
-This practice helps you catch bugs and misconfigurations before they get to production.
+This practice helps you detect bugs and misconfigurations before they get to production.

 Ensure that your deployment pipeline can accept distinct versions as parameters so that you can easily deploy last-known-good configurations.